can lack of sleep cause hair loss

 The Role of Sleep in Hair Health

-Poor sleep patterns, such as irregular sleep schedules or inadequate sleep, can disrupt the body’s hormonal balance, affecting hair growth.
+Poor sleep patterns, such as irregular sleep schedules or inadequate sleep, can disrupt the body’s hormonal balance, affecting hair growth cycle.
 Sleep deprivation may elevate stress levels, leading to increased production of cortisol, a hormone known for its adverse effects on hair follicles.
 Here’s how sleep can impact the health of your hair:

 Cell Repair and Growth: During sleep, the body goes through various repair processes, including cell regeneration.
 Hair follicles, which are responsible for hair growth, are also rejuvenated during sleep.
 Therefore, sleep deprivation can cause hair loss by hampering the crucial cell repair and growth processes that keep our hair strong and vibrant.